 Early morning, Samantha approached the bench where I sat with chess pieces lined in a starting pattern.
 She moved her grey coat aside and took a seat, gasped and looked at me.

 “If we are seen together, it will make ripples in the system.
 We are supposed to lay low until this Russian hunt stops.”
 She smiled with the red lips and let the breeze play with her blonde locks.

-“I already agreed to give my life for the Mother Russia.
-This is a painless death in comparative to what will I suffer if I go back to my mother’s arms.”
+“I already agreed to give my life for Mother Russia.
+This is a painless death in comparison to what will I suffer if I go back to my mother’s arms.”
 She said cracking a smile.
 “Shoot General.
 Complete our mission.”
-The words were interrupted with a short bang.
+The words were interrupted by a short bang.

 “The mission must continue, ‘Queen’.
 Your sacrifice for the Mother Russia will not go unrewarded.”
 I said and left while there were no people jogging in the park.